dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/request-response.md

 - If newline characters are sparse, much of the request body is buffered in the string .
 - It still creates strings (`remainingString`) and adds them to the string buffer, which results in an extra allocation.

 These issues are fixable, but the code is becoming more and more complicated with little improvement.
-Pipes provide a way to solve these problems with minimal code complexity.
+Pipelines provide a way to solve these problems with minimal code complexity.

-## Pipes
+## Pipelines

 The following example shows how the same scenario can be handled using a `PipeReader`: